girlscript/winter-of-contributing/Web_Development/FrontEnd/Colors-In-CSS_by_RB/Playing with Colors.md

 Designers and artists often prefer to work using the HSL (Hue/Saturation/Luminosity) color method.

 The hsl()CSS function is very similar to the rgb() function in usage.

+## 2. The ways of making colors translucent in CSS

+To make the desired color into a lighter form we can use “Opacity” as a property for the elements.
+The opacity property specifies the opacity/transparency of an element.
+It can take a value from 0.0 - 1.0.
+The lower value, the more transparent: